top of page

 Amy Huser

 At the heart of Amy’s work is a meditative practice rooted in transformation.
 Each mark is intentional—a metaphor for the small steps we take in life that, over time, lead to something greater.
 Her art captures the rhythm and nuance of that journey.
-In her installations, this philosophy comes to life, as delicate woven forms dance through space and invite viewers to experience art from within.
+In her installations, this philosophy comes to life, as delicate woven forms dance through space and invite viewers to navigate through and create their own unique experience.

 A Note From Amy

-In my work, play is a process.
 That process might look like weaving line by line, embroidering subtle variations of a shape, or carefully laying gold leaf piece by piece.
-There’s an order to it—but also a freedom to roam as I go.
-The repetition in my art echoes the rhythm of journal-keeping throughout my life.
-It has a meditative quality, helping me work through my thoughts and let go—leaving behind something light, honest, and beautiful.
+There’s an order to it, but also a freedom to roam as I go.

-I create because it’s therapeutic for me—and I hope it brings others that same sense of joy or peace.
 I’ve experienced how powerful play and creativity can be in building community and connection.
-If I can create spaces for that through art, that’s where I want to be.
+If I can help create spaces for that through art, that’s where I want to be.

 Thanks for being here and sharing this space with me.